joshmarinacci/webxr-workshops/physics/README.md

 ![simpel scene](images/simple-scene.png)

-The cube is hovering it mid-air instead of falling.
+The cube is hovering in mid-air instead of falling.
 That is because we don't have physics turned on yet.
 Don McCurdy has created [bindings to Cannon.js for A-Frame](https://github.com/donmccurdy/aframe-physics-system).
 Add them to your scene by adding this to the top of your HTML file, just below the script tag for aframe.

 ```
 <script src="https://cdn.rawgit.com/donmccurdy/aframe-physics-system/v3.2.0/dist/aframe-physics-system.min.js"></script>